adsarver/smartag_datacollection/README.md

   **WIP**

   Collect farm and plant data using a Clearpath Robotics Husky base from various farms in and around West Virginia.
-  Tested on Noetic and Melodic
+  Tested on Melodic
+  Noetic WIP

 ## Required Hardware